finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio.
-    String effectiveAt = "effectiveAt_example"; // String | The effective datetime at which the holding adjustments should be undone. try {
+    String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which the holding adjustments should be undone. try {
       DeletedEntityResponse result = apiInstance.cancelAdjustHoldings(scope, code, effectiveAt);
       System.out.println(result);